brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Having our green lights on, it's time for some retrospective on what we've done so far.
 Going to a higher to a lower level, lets talk first about the proccess.

 One of the benefits I see using GraphQL is to be able to think functionality from an API perspective first.
-Please notice we just touched the db layer at the very end, when we were sure our app would attend the outter world expectations, with the safety validations net in place.
+We just touched the db layer at the very end, when we were sure our app would attend the outter world" expectations.

 When we wrote our resolver, we could be confident that we were receiving good data, passed through a typed validation system, and also that the data we returned was being checked with the same criteria.

 [This nice article about 'GraphQL first'](https://dev-blog.apollodata.com/graphql-first-a-better-way-to-build-modern-apps-b5a04f7121a0) from DeBergalis is a nice reference talking about this way of developing starting from the contract.

-Having used it now for a while, I can add to the voices saying it will save you unnecessary work and headaches.
-And give you code that fulfill client's expectations in a more precise way, since you already start from there.
+Having used GraphQL now for some months, I can add to the voices saying that this order of development will save you unnecessary work and headaches.
+Your code will fulfill client's expectations in a more precise way, because you start nearer the business logic.

 So, what have we done?